gitkraken/vscode-gitlens/README.md

  - many powerful commands for exploring commits and histories, comparing and navigating revisions, stash access, repository status, etc
 - and so much [more](#features "Jump to Features")

-GitLens is powerful, feature rich, and also [highly customizable](#gitlens-settings "Jump to the GitLens settings docs") to meet your specific needs &mdash; find code lens intrusive or the current line blame annotation distracting &mdash; no problem, it is quick and easy to turn them off or change how they behave via the built-in [*GitLens Settings* editor](#configuration "Jump to Configuration"), a WYSIWYG editor covering many of GitLens' powerful settings.
+GitLens is powerful, feature rich, and also [highly customizable](#gitlens-settings "Jump to the GitLens settings docs") to meet your specific needs &mdash; find code lens intrusive or the current line blame annotation distracting &mdash; no problem, it is quick and easy to turn them off or change how they behave via the built-in [*GitLens Settings* editor](#configuration "Jump to Configuration"), an interactive editor covering many of GitLens' powerful settings.
 While for more advanced customizations, refer to the [GitLens settings docs](#gitlens-settings "Jump to the GitLens settings docs") and edit your vscode [user settings](https://code.visualstudio.com/docs/getstarted/settings "Open User settings").

 <p align="center">
   <br />